 We all should know about responsive design.
 Yet design techniques continued to evolve.
 Adaptive design is one of the latest buzzwords in the mobile web community.
-In this article I will describe the difference between responsive and adaptive design.
-I also go into detail when each should be used.
-Finally, we will explore a way ahead for integrating these methods with your current projects.
+In this article I will describe the difference between responsive and adaptive design, and when each should be used.

 What Is It?